Panera Bread

 3

-Lift the cone-shaped bread plug straight out.
-Set it aside as a dipping lid for your soup.
-Do not discard it.
+Gently lift out the cone-shaped top bread section and set it aside to serve as a dipping lid for your soup.

 4